High Pathogenicity Avian Influenza

 HPAI Bird Flu

-The AVA have developed several resources in November 2025 to assist veterinary preparation and response to HPAI.
+The AVA have developed several resources in November 2025 and updated in June 2026 to assist veterinary preparation and response to HPAI.
 These include:

 Background HPAI